marcauberer/adobe-color-tool/README.md

 ```
 Remember to replace `com.chillibits.adobecolorsample` with your package name.

-Furthermore, create the file in your `res/xml/file_paths.xml` directory with the file path rules of the file provider:
+Furthermore, please create  the following file in your `res/xml/file_paths.xml` directory to specify the file path rules of the file provider:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <paths>